karlwithak/nowradio/README.md

     build-essential libxml2-dev libxslt-dev
 ```

-Go to the directory where you want nowradio to be installed
+Go to the directory where you want NowRadio to be installed

 `git clone https://github.com/karlwithak/nowradio.git`